-"Foods like these are nutrient dense and calorie dense", she says.
-"They also give you a range of vitamins, minerals and fibre that support your health overall".
+"Foods like these are nutrient dense and calorie dense," she says.
+"They also give you a range of vitamins, minerals and fiber that support your health overall."

 Here’s How to Cut in a Healthy Way

-"To maintain muscle mass during the cutting phase, it's advised to keep protein on the higher range and spread protein intake throughout the day, including snacks with protein", she says.
-Like bulking, cutting should be gradual, with a goal of 0.2–1kg lost per week.
+"To maintain muscle mass during the cutting phase, it's advised to keep protein on the higher range and spread protein intake throughout the day, including snacks with protein," she says.
+Like bulking, cutting should be gradual, with a goal of 0.5–2 pounds lost per week.
 Activity should be different as well, she adds.
 Cutting tends to be most effective with increases in cardiovascular exercise, rather than strength training.

 When it comes to common missteps, that's also similar to bulking, but in this case, instead of eating too many calories, you could be in danger of eating too few.

 Maintaining energy is one of the most challenging aspects of cutting, adds Miller.
-That's why it can often take more experimentation with foods and activity levels in a cutting phase, so you continue to feel energised while still reducing body fat.
-Healthy carbohydrates can help, she says, including fruit, vegetables, low-fat dairy and legumes.
+That's why it can often take more experimentation with foods and activity levels in a cutting phase, so you continue to feel energized while still reducing body fat.
+Healthy carbohydrates can help, she says, including fruits, vegetables, low-fat dairy and legumes.

-"Seasonal produce, in particular, is beneficial because it will give you plenty of micronutrients, antioxidants and fibre, all for minimal calories", she says.
-"Like bulking, you want to concentrate on nutrient density, not just calories".
+"Seasonal produce, in particular, is beneficial because it will give you plenty of micronutrients, antioxidants and fiber, all for minimal calories," she says.
+"Like bulking, you want to concentrate on nutrient density, not just calories."

 If you’re new to bulking and cutting, consider consulting with your primary care provider or a registered dietitian before you start to make sure it’s safe for you.

 Whether you're bulking or cutting, keeping a log of what seems to be working and what doesn't can be helpful, adds Miller.
-Also consider getting a scale that shows body fat percentage as well as scale weight—one caveat is that these are not as accurate as a more professional scanner you might find at a doctor's surgery or gym, but they do give you a rough idea of progress.
+Also consider getting a scale that shows body fat percentage as well as scale weight — one caveat is that these are not as accurate as a more professional scanner you might find at a doctor's office or gym, but they do give you a rough idea of progress.

 It may be wise to view the bulking and cutting effort as just one variable in your training that's worth exploring.
-Most importantly, be diligent about eating enough calories while working out—even during the cutting phase—to avoid injury and stay energised.
+Most importantly, be diligent about eating enough calories while working out — even during the cutting phase — to avoid injury and stay energized.

 For more expert-backed nutrition tips, be sure to download the Nike Training Club App!